Awalamoo7/reading-notes/README.md

 # Meet me! :grin:
 Hi, My name is Awal.
 I am a web developer.
+I am currently enrolled at the Tech Educator bootcamp.
+See you around! :wink: